apeskinian/p4_watch-o-tron/README.md

 - ### Deleting Watches

-    If a user needs to delete a watch they can do this using the 'Delete' action button.
+    If a user needs to delete a watch, they can do this using the 'Delete' action button.
 The user is then asked to confirm this action and warned that it cannot be undone.
-The user can click confirm which will delete the watch and return them to the list they were viewing or, click cancel which will return them without deleting the watch.
+The user can click confirm, which will delete the watch and return them to the list they were viewing, or click cancel, which will return them without deleting the watch.

     | Watch delete mobile | Watch delete tablet | Watch delete desktop |
     | :---: | :---: | :---: |